samsieber/rubber-duck/REVIEW.md

 reduce the likelyhood of stagnating discussion.
 It would add the constraint that we wouldn't really want to spread a real feature across multiple RFCs, for the danger that only some RFCs make it in.
 They'd have to be coherent and stand on their own, at the very least, in a sequence.

 With that in mind, I'd like to propose a sugary path getting named & default parameters into Rust by using Structs to hold the named arguments.
+(Note: This is stronly inspired by bvssni's RFC an other's comments - this is largly synthesis, not really anything new.)

 Currently, that's not a very ergonomic solution for the following reasons:
 1) It's verbose when calling the function: you still have to import the struct & name it during creation